byronpendason/byronpendason.github.io/_posts/2022-07-30-we-have-a-domain-name.md

 categories: [updates]
 ---

 As of today, *Mine Wyrtruman* has it's own [domain name](https://www.minewyrtruman.com/)!
-While the most recent url of the website (<https://byronpendason.github.io>) will redirect to the new domain name (<https://www.minewyrtruman.com>), you might as well go ahead and update your bookmarks, and news feed reader if you're using one to keep up with my blog.
+While the most recent url of the website (<https://byronpendason.github.io>) will redirect to the new domain name (<https://www.minewyrtruman.com>), you might as well go ahead and update your bookmarks and news feed reader (if you're using one to keep up with my blog).